phiresky/blog/posts/2021/hosting-sqlite-databases-on-github-pages.md

 hidden: true
 ---

-I was writing [a tiny website to display statistics of how much sponsored content a Youtube creator has over time](https://phiresky.github.io/youtube-sponsorship-stats/?uploader=Adam+Ragusea) when I noticed that I often write a small tool as a website that queries some data from a database and then displays it in a graph, a table or similar.
+I was writing [a tiny website to display statistics of how much sponsored content a Youtube creator has over time](https://phiresky.github.io/youtube-sponsorship-stats/?uploader=Adam+Ragusea) when I noticed that I often write a small tool as a website that queries some data from a database and then displays it in a graph, a table, or similar.
 But if you want to use a database, you either need to write a backend (which you then need to host forever) or download the whole dataset into the browser (which is not so great when the dataset is more than 10MB).

-In the past when I've used a backend server for these small side projects at some point some API goes down or a key expires or I forget about the backend and stopped paying for whatever VPS it was on.
+In the past when I've used a backend server for these small side projects at some point some API goes down or a key expires or I forget about the backend and stop paying for whatever VPS it was on.
 Then when I revisit it years later, I'm annoyed that it's gone and curse myself for relying on some external service (or myself caring over a longer period of time).

-Hosting a static website is much easier in comparison to a backend server - there's many free and reliable options (like GitHub or GitLab Pages), and it scales to basically infinity without any effort.
+Hosting a static website is much easier than a backend server - there's many free and reliable options (like GitHub, GitLab Pages, Netlify, etc), and it scales to basically infinity without any effort.

 So I wrote a tool to be able to use an SQL database in a statically hosted website!